-Any time you wear makeup, it’s crucial to remove it at the end of the day—adding that one extra step to your routine can help prevent the skin damage that can happen after sleeping in makeup.
+Any time you wear makeup, it’s crucial to remove it at the end of the day—adding that one extra step to your routine can help prevent breakouts that can pop up after sleeping in makeup.
 “Thoroughly removing makeup is important because if you’re not cleansing your face, then dirt and makeup is getting trapped in your pores, causing breakouts,” says makeup artist Tai Ceme.
 “It’s critical that you’re washing your face—and actually cleaning it—every single day, so that you’re applying new makeup onto fresh skin as opposed to piling new makeup onto old product and dirt.”

 The good news?
 There are plenty of makeup removers out there that feel like a mini-facial—or, close enough.
 They also come in many forms, from hydrating, makeup-melting balms to beloved oil cleansers and the new standard of micellar water.